chappand/Password-Generator/README.md

 ### Link

-Here is the link to the repository:
+Here is the link to the application:
 [Password Generator](https://chappand.github.io/Password-Generator/)